RayBB/openlibrary-docs/Deployment-Guide.md

 3. Manually copy `scripts/setup_olserver.sh` to your home directory and run it.
 4. export SERVICE = xxx  # Options for xxx are web, covers, home, infobase
 5. Run the script at the bottom of this page to launch the Docker containers on the server.

+Transitioning to Python 3:
+1. Ensure the above servers are setup and running
+2. Warn Slack channels `openlibrary` and `openlibrary-g`
+3. Open https://openlibrary.org/admin?stats to monitor server status
+4. On ol-www1:
+    1. `sudo vi /etc/haproxy/haproxy.cfg` to uncomment web{1,2} and comment web{3,4}
+    2. `sudo service haproxy restart`
+5. On `ol-mem{3,4,5}` do `sudo service memcached restart`

+Reverting to legacy Python: Repeat steps 3. thru 5. reversing web{1,2} and web{3,4}

 ## staging.openlibrary.org is dev1 running Python 3